Offer internships and work experience

 - A step-by-step process to identify and recruit the right student for your organisation

-There is a range of work integrated learning programs within a varieties of faculties and divisions at Deakin.
+There are a range of work integrated learning programs within the faculties and divisions at Deakin.

-Employers can also employ Deakin students in a part time, casual or full time capacity, or through vacation work programs and traineeships.
+Employers can also employ Deakin students in a part time, casual or full time capacity, or through vacation work programs and volunteer positions.

 If you would like to know more about these programs, please refer to the expression of interest form below.